design-automation/mobius-sim-funcs/documentation/pattern.md

 The angle may either be given as a single number, as a list of two numbers, or as `null`:
-- If the angle is given as a single number, then the arc angles will be ser to be `[0, end_angle]`.
+- If the angle is given as a single number, then the arc angles will be set to be `[0, end_angle]`.
 This means that the start of the arc will coincide with the X-axis of the origin plane.
 - If the angle is given as a list of two numbers, then they will be set to be `[start_angle, end_angle]`.
-- If the angle is set to `null`, then the arc angles will be set to be `[0, 2*PI]` In addition, duplicate positions at start and end of the arc are automatically removed.
+- If the angle is set to `null`, then the arc angles will be set to be `[0, 2*PI]`.
+In addition, duplicate positions at start and end of the arc are automatically removed.

-Note that setting the arc angle to null is not the same as setting it to `2*PI.
+Note that setting the arc angle to null is not the same as setting it to `2*PI`.
 When setting the arc angle to `2*PI`, you will get duplicate positions at the start and end of the arc.